ricardoquesada/unijoysticle2/README.md

 - (1): Hardware physically connected, but needs testing.
 - (2): Some C64 games can turn on/off rumble on gamepads.
+- (3): Right and Middle mouse buttons not supported in C64.

 Unijoysticle 2 allows you to use modern Bluetooth gamepads, e.g DualSense gamepad, in retro computers like the Commodore 64, Amiga and AtariST.